postfinance/kubenurse/README.md

 Checks if the kubenurse is reachable at the `/alwayshappy` endpoint behind the ingress.
 This address is provided by the environment variable `KUBENURSE_INGRESS_URL` that could look like `https://kubenurse.example.com`.
+This also verifies a correct upstream DNS resolution.

 Metric type: `me_ingress`